 - 1. Further details of the proposed drainage system must be included.
 This includes, but is not limited to, the following: - a.
-Calculation of existing greenfield runoff rates from the site area. - b.
-As the site is currently greenfield, evidence that surface water discharge from the proposed development will not exceed existing greenfield runoff rates. - c.
-Calculations demonstrating the proposed attenuation has sufficient volume to contain a number of return periods, up to and including the 1 in 100 year, for a range of storm durations, from 15 minutes up to 10080 minutes. - d.
+Calculation of existing brownfield runoff rates from the site area - As the site is currently brownfield, evidence that surface water discharge from the proposed development will not exceed existing brownfield runoff rates. - c.
+Calculations demonstrating the proposed attenuation has sufficient volume to contain a number of return periods, up to and including the 1 in 100 years, for a range of storm durations, from 15 minutes up to 10080 minutes. - d.
 Further details of the attenuation proposed, including depths and volumes. - e.
 An operation and maintenance plan, including details of every aspect of the proposed drainage system, and details of who will be responsible for the maintenance. - f.
-An exceedance plan demonstrating that flooding will not be routed towards buildings in the event of the proposed drainage system failing. - 2.
-It is noted that the geology and soil type at the site indicates it is unlikely to be viable for infiltration drainage.
-Although not required for outline planning, infiltration testing in accordance with BRE 365 Digest should be undertaken to confirm soakaway drainage is unviable at the site prior to full planning consent.
+An exceedance plan demonstrating that flooding will not be routed towards buildings in the event of the proposed drainage system failing.